-INSIDE : Instructions on how to add and sew DIY Pom Poms to an Existing Pillow.
+INSIDE : Instructions on how to make and add DIY Pom Poms to an Existing Pillow in your home.
 It is much easier than you would think!
-Add fun DIY Pom Poms to a Pillow.
+Add a little fun texture to your pillows today.

 This post may contain affiliate links.
 See my full disclosure.

 What supplies do you need to make a Pom Pom DIY Cushion?